7 Steps That Can Help Get Your Financial House in Order

 • Income: This would include all sources of income, such as salary, investments, and alimony.

-• Fixed expenses: These are bills you pay every month, such as rent, mortgage, and utilities.
+• Fixed expenses: expenses These are bills you pay every month, such as rent, mortgage, and utilities.

-This step can help people discover unpaid bills, as well as savings accounts or retirement accounts they may have forgotten about.
+This step can help you discover any unpaid bills, as well as savings accounts or retirement accounts you may have forgotten about.

 3. Consolidating Accounts